MohtashamMurshid/CartCompare/README.md

 **1. onCreateView():**

-this is for binding your code.kt with ur design.xml file. here is example of my FruitsFragment.kt
+this is for binding your code.kt with ur design.xml file. here is example code to start in AFragment.kt, just copy but put your xml file name instead

+        //binding with your xml layout
-        //basic binding set ups. just change yours to your xml file name: private var _binding: FragmentFruitsBinding? = null  //if file name is fragment_A.xml, write it as AFragmentBinding private val binding get() = _binding!!
+        private var _binding: FragmentABinding? = null  //if xml file name is fragment_A.xml, write it as FragmentABinding private val binding get() = _binding!!

         override fun onCreateView(
             inflater: LayoutInflater, container: ViewGroup?,
             savedInstanceState: Bundle?
         ): View? {
-            _binding = FragmentFruitsBinding.inflate(inflater, container, false) //change here also
+            _binding = FragmentABinding.inflate(inflater, container, false) //change here also !!
             return binding.root

 **2. onViewCreated():**